chromium/chromium/docs/threading_and_tasks.md

 Unit tests can use [TaskEnvironment](https://cs.chromium.org/chromium/src/base/test/task_environment.h) which is highly configurable.

-## MessageLoop and CurrentThread
+## MessageLoop and MessageLoopCurrent

-You might come across references to MessageLoop or CurrentThread in the code or documentation.
-These classes no longer exist and we are in the process or getting rid of all references to them. base::CurrentThread was replaced by base::CurrentThread and the drop in replacements for base::MessageLoop are base::SingleThreadTaskExecutor and base::Test::TaskEnvironment.
+You might come across references to MessageLoop or MessageLoopCurrent in the code or documentation.
+These classes no longer exist and we are in the process or getting rid of all references to them. base::MessageLoopCurrent was replaced by base::CurrentThread and the drop in replacements for base::MessageLoop are base::SingleThreadTaskExecutor and base::Test::TaskEnvironment.